 Psychologists call this Self Determination Theory and the idea is that we are more likely to do things we are internally motivated to do.
 So if losing those same 5 to 10 pounds hasn’t been doing it for you, choose reasons to engage in healthy behaviors that really matter to you.

-This can be as simple as paying attention to the daily benefits you get from a healthy habits like more energy, productivity and better sleep or choosing activities that you really enjoy.
+This can be as simple as paying attention to the daily benefits you get from healthy habits like more energy, productivity, and better sleep or choosing activities that you really enjoy.

 5. Utilize Self Compassion

 The love a parent has for his or her child is an amazing force.
 Believe it or not, directing some of that love back to yourself can make a big difference.
 Research shows that self-compassion, being understanding of setbacks and challenges with self-change, makes success more likely.